 Hummus is one of those foods that’s always in our fridge.
 Unlike the expensive store brands that have ingredients like oil and preservatives, this version is super fresh and still quick to make.
 We like to keep a jar of roasted red peppers around for this kind of occasion, but if you don’t have any you can always roast the peppers themselves (place raw, sliced peppers on a covered baking sheet and bake for 25 minutes at 450ºF.
 Then once cooled, peel off the skin and discard, and the peppers are ready to be used).

-- 1/4 cup roasted red peppers+splash of juice from the jar or water
+1/4cupof roasted red peppers+splash of juice from the jar or water

 1/4teaspoonof chili powder

 dash of garlic powder (optional)

 dried parsley flakes for garnish (optional)